techqueria/website/content/english/events/_index.md

 Anyone is welcome to submit events to our community calendar as long as they are relevant to Latinx in Tech.

 Upon submitting an event, our leads will be notified and we can approve your event.

+You can also subscribe to the calendar using the link below but if you don't use Google Calendar, you can always add the calendar via URL using `webcal://tockify.com/api/feeds/ics/techqueria` or you can invidually add events to your calendar using the save icon in the event details.

 It should be noted that Techqueria is not affiliated with, nor sponsor of, any events listed on our community calendar unless specifically noted.